pkweitai/hummingbotAI/hummingbot_ai/prompt_templates/user_intent_classification.md

    * What is the news?
    * news
    * What is the price of Bitcoin and Ethereum right now?
+   * Why did the price of Ethereum drop so much today?

 4. Portfolio information